deicide696/discord-bot/README.md

-# Bot Hedaga
+# Standup Discord Bot

-This is a Standup Bot for Hedaga S.A. (http://hedaga.com) in Discord!
+This is a Standup Bot inpired by Hedaga S.A. (https://hedaga.com) in Discord!